 The National Assembly has adopted dozens of laws since its formation in 1993.
-The Law on Commercial Enterprises (equivalent to a "companies law" or "corporations law"), as well as the Law on Negotiable Instruments and Payment Transactions, the Secured Transactions Law, the Customs Law, the Law on Standards, the Insolvency Law, and the Law on Anti-Money Laundering and Combating the Financing of Terrorism have all been adopted during the last decade.
+The Law on Commercial Enterprises (equivalent to a "companies law" or "corporations law"), as well as the Law on Negotiable Instruments and Payment Transactions, the Secured Transactions Law, the Customs Law, the Law on Standards, the Insolvency Law, and the Law on Anti-Money Laundering and Combating the Financing of Terrorism have all been adopted recently.

-The main components of the Cambodian legal and judicial reform process are being implemented through the adoption of civil and criminal codes.
-The civil code was promulgated on 8 December 2007 and came into force in December 2011 (the "Civil Code").
-The most recent criminal code came into force in December 2010 (the "Criminal Code").
-Other important laws enacted in the past few years include; the Foreign Ownership Law, Expropriation Law, Financial Leasing, and the Anti-corruption Law.
-Additional laws are expected, including; the Consumer Protection Law, Competition Law, E-Commerce Law, and the Commercial Contracts Law, along with many others affecting nearly all aspects of business activity.
-These are being drafted by various ministries with the technical assistance of various donor countries and other professionals.
+The main components of the Cambodian legal and judicial reform process are being implemented through the recent adoption of new civil and criminal codes.
+The new Civil Code was promulgated on 8 December 2007 and came into force in December 2011.
+The new Criminal Code came into force in December 2010.
+Other important laws enacted recently include; the Foreign Ownership Law, Expropriation Law, Financial Leasing, and the Anti-corruption Law.
+Further laws are expected soon, including; the Notary Public Law, Consumer Protection Law, Competition Law, and the new Commercial Contract Law, along with many others affecting nearly all aspects of business activity.
+These are being drafted by various ministries with the technical assistance of various donor countries.

-In an effort to further improve the country's investment environment, the Cambodian government has taken steps to revise the country's current investment law and regulations, including the establishment of a law on special economic zones.
+In an effort to further improve the country's investment environment, the Cambodian government has taken steps to revise the country's current investment law and regulations, including the enactment of a law on special economic zones.